-43 (1) A person who is liable to pay royalties under section Assessment 3 or section and section 21 shall file with the Commissioner-General a ^{of royalties} return of royalties and make payment at the time the royalties should be paid.
+43. (1) A person who is liable to pay royalties under sub-Assessment of royalties. section 3 of section 21 shall file with the Commissioner-General a return of royalties and make payment at the time the royalties should be paid.